Cyndi-24/Osteoporosis-Risk-Analysis-and-Data-Validation-Power-BI/README.md

 Finding:Records were identified where male patients were labelled as postmenopausal.

-Interpretation:This indicates data entry errors or synthetic noise generation which could lead to faulty clinical conclusions ,thus makking data validation necessary prior to analysis
+Interpretation:This may reflect errors in how the synthetic dataset was generated or how values were assigned.
+Without validation, such records could distort the analysis and produce misleading conclusions.

 2. Are risk factors distributed realistically across age groups?

 Finding:Every risk factor showed identical distributions across age groups.

 Interpretation:Real-world healthcare data rarely exhibits such uniformity, indicating synthetic generation or oversampling.

 3. Does corticosteroid use appear to influence osteoporosis prevalence?